 So my blogging “Mission Statement” is pretty straight-forward:

 Blogging is about communicating ideas and building online relationships, but, more importantly, relaxation and stress-relief.
 When it is no longer fun, I will discontinue my blogging activities.
 I will continue to write for the people who are kind enough to stop by my site and read what I have written there because I have neither the time nor inclination — not to mention skill — to write deliberately for search engines or social media websites.
-I do not earn my daily living by blogging — the minuscule sum I receive each month from advertising pays only for my domain names and site hosting.
-I market my blog by communicating with people who share my interests and endeavor to refrain from boring them with the drab, unimportant details of my daily existence.
+I do not earn my daily living by blogging.
+I “market” my blog by communicating with people who share my interests and endeavor to refrain from boring them with the drab, unimportant details of my daily existence.
 Rather, I will write abut life’s larger issues, including the art of writing, in a forthright, veracious manner.

 What does “writing authentically” or “authentic writing” mean to you?
 Have you ever experienced “an existential blogging [or writing] crisis” and, if so, how did you work through it?
 Or did you?
 What is your writing/blogging “Mission Statement?”